Range-Protocol/skate-services/README.md

 _NOTE:_ recommend to store account in `configs/signer/operator/1.yaml` and `configs/signer/relayer/1.yaml` for subsequent calls work with default params

+__WARNING ⚠️⚠️: NEVER LEAK ANY FILE GENERATED IN "./keystore", ALWAYS IGNORE THEM IN YOUR COMMIT.
+PRIVATE KEY CAN BE CONSTRUCTED FROM ENCRYPTED JSON FILE + PASSPHRASE.__

 ### II.
 Register Operator to Skate AVS

 Command for Operator onboarding